gama843/bachelor-thesis/README.md

 export CUBLAS_WORKSPACE_CONFIG=:4096:8
 ```

-You will also need to set the OpenAI api key environment variable:
+You will also need to set the OpenAI API key environment variable:

 ```bash
 export OPENAI_API_KEY=""